tjmcmanus/LibertyLabs/development/0_SimpleDevelopment/LibertyFirstDevelopmentLab.md

         ![](./media/image35.png)

     1. Save your changes

-##Running the application
+    ## Running the application

     1. If the server status shows Republish, right click and select **Publish**.

         ![](./media/image36.png)

     1. If the server is stopped, start the server by right clicking the **WebSphere Application Server Liberty Profile** in the Server view and select **Start**.

         ![](./media/image37.png)

-    1. Go to the Console view and click the web application hyperlink <http://localhost:9080/LabWeb>.
+    1. Go to the Console view and click the web application hyperlink http://localhost:9080/LabWeb

- >**Note: "The server might run on port 9580 instead of 9080."**
+ >**Note: The server might run on port 9580 instead of 9080.**

        ![](./media/image38.png)